2025 English Open (snooker): Quarter-finals

 Jak Jones (pictured in 2016) defeated Aaron Hill to reach his first ranking semi-final since the 2024 World Championship.

-The quarter-finals were played on 19 September as the best of nine frames.
-Brecel made breaks of 81 and 75 as he took a 4–2 lead over Zhou, but Zhou made a 94 break followed by a century of 113 to force a deciding frame.
+The quarter-finals were played on 19 September as the best of 9 frames.
+Brecel made breaks of 81 and 75 as he took a 4–2 lead over Zhou, but Zhou made a 94 break followed by a 113 to force a deciding frame.
 After failing to progress beyond the last 16 of any ranking event the previous season and dropping to number 32 in the world rankings, Zhou won the 52-minute decider to reach the seventh ranking semi-final of his career.
 "I know [Brecel] is a very aggressive player, so I had prepared myself with more patience, focusing on tactical exchanges and waiting for his mistakes.
 When I was 4–2 down, I managed to make the most of my chances and force a decider," Zhou commented afterwards.
-Page led Selby 2–1 and 3–2, but Selby produced a century of 111 in frame six to tie the scores at 3–3 and then won frame seven to move one from victory.
-Page won frame eight, but Selby took the deciding frame with a century of 131, advancing to the 67th ranking semi-final of his career.
+Page led Selby 2–1 and 3–2, but Selby produced a break of 111 in frame six to tie the scores at 3–3 and then won frame seven to move one from victory.
+Page won frame eight, but Selby took the deciding frame with a break of 131, advancing to the 67th ranking semi-final of his career.
 The match lasted over three hours.